nikolayg/nikgrozev-website/_posts/blog/2015-07-14-overview-of-modern-concurrency-and-parallelism-concepts.md

 An actor can implement its own supervisor strategy, which gets executed when supervised actors fails.
 Typically, this is used for restarting or recreating failed actors.

-Under the hood Akka uses a thread pool.
+Under the hood, Akka uses a thread pool.
 Based on the [configuration and the message dispatchers](http://stackoverflow.com/questions/20673206/how-are-akka-actors-implemented-on-underlying-threads)
 (classes forwarding messages to actors),
 Akka schedules the actors on the available threads.
 Actors can also be replicated and put behind a